Department of Labor Logo United States Department of Labor

 In addition to the data presented here, ECI national data by industry, occupational group, and union status, as well as data for civilian, private, and state and local government employees, are available on the Employment Cost Index website.
 The national Employment Cost Index Summary is also available online.
 Additional information for regions, states, and local areas may be accessed via our Northeast Information Office regional homepage.

-The substate area data published in this news release reflect the Office of Management and Budget Bulletin No. 13-01, dated February 28, 2013.
-See the Classification Systems Used by the National Compensation Survey for more information on available geographies.
+The substate area data published in this news release reflect the Office of Management and Budget Bulletin No. 23-01, dated July 21, 2023.
+See the Tracking Wage Growth in American Cities page for more information on available geographies and their historical timelines.

 Information in this release will be made available to individuals with sensory impairments upon request.
 Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.

 Table 1.
-Employment Cost Index for total compensation and for wages and salaries, private industry workers, United States, Northeast Census region, and the Boston area, not seasonally adjusted
+Employment Cost Index 12-month percent changes for total compensation and for wages and salaries, private industry workers, United States, Northeast Census region, and the Boston area, not seasonally adjusted

 Mar.
 Jun.
 Sep.
 Dec.
 Mar.
 Jun.
 Sep.
 Dec.